5,286,006 members and growing! (20,821 online)

 }

-To upload the image from any location (your local drive) to the server, we have to use HttpPostedFile object.
+To upload the image from any location (your local drive) to the server, you have to use HttpPostedFile object.
 Point the uploaded file to HttpPostedFile object.
-Then the InputStream.Read method will read the content of the image by a sequence of bytes from the current stream and advances the position within the stream by the number of bytes it read.
+Then the InputStream.Read method will read the content of the image by a sequence of bytes from the current stream and advance the position within the stream by the number of bytes it read.
 So myimage contains the image as binary data.
 Now we have to pass this data into the SqlCommand object, which will insert it into the database table.

 Display the Image in a GridView with Handler.ashx